 I shrugged.
 "It has been since, you know, puberty.
-Are you disappointed in your daughter's piss-poor demeanor and academic conduct?"
+Are you disappointed in your daughter's piss-poor demeanor and consistent academic misconduct?"

 "I'm not supportive of your delinquency or your lack of effort, but I am certainly not disappointed with you.
 I'm sure you have your reasons."

 I scratched the tip of my nose.
 Before I knew it, my father and I ate the most delicious breaded chicken and steamed broccoli that didn't taste like the rubber Mom almost always cooked.
-He had also made an apple pie from scratch, which baked in the oven as I gorged myself on my third helping of chicken.
+He had also made a cake from scratch.
+It was lemon-flavored that had lime gelatin mixed into it with sweet icing that Ian had made himself.

 I was worried, though, that I wasn't excited to finally see my father after fifteen years.
-I wasn't angry, either, that he had abandoned me and Mom for fifteen years.
+I wasn't angry either that he had abandoned me and Mom for fifteen year.
 I wasn't even sure if I could call this indifference.
 It was just something completely different.